cs1302uga/cs1302-hw7.6/README.md

 ### Checkpoint 1 Steps

-1. Execute `tree src` from within the `cs1302-hw7.6` directory you just created to see the provided source files.
+1. Execute `tree src` from within the `cs1302-hw7.6` directory you created to see the provided source files.
 Then, take a few minutes to look through the code and understand what you were given.

 1. Compile and run the code using the provided compile script (`compile.sh`).